alem-platform/sprint-js/story01/welcome/README.md

 echo 'console.log("Hey there! 👋")' > hello.js
 ```

-2. Browser need an entry point, which is an html file, so create an `index.html`
+2. Browser needs an entry point, which is an html file, so create an `index.html`

 ```bash
 echo '